Azidalus/Efficient-Automation-of-Immigration-Discourse-Analysis-in-News-Comments/README.md

 (The coding guideline can be found in repository as well)

 #### Evaluation
-Since the ultimate goal of the thesis is to label the dataset with a sufficient number of specific topics (10-20) rather than to find all possible underlying topics, we focus on evaluating how effectively the model detects the topics of our interest.
-We achieve that by comparing predicted topics with the ground truth topics from the labeled dataset gained through manual coding and assessing the model’s performance using Precision and Recall.
+Since the stakeholders' need is to have the dataset labeled with a sufficient number of specific topics (10-20) rather than to find all possible underlying topics, evaluation revolves around how effectively the model detects the topics of our interest.
+It is achieved by comparing predicted topics with the ground truth topics from the labeled subset and assessing the model’s performance using Precision and Recall.

 ### Approach for stances
 For stances, I explored the use of Anchored CorEx and a conversational language model Llama-3.
 The first approach proved to be not feasible at all, and the latter model turned out an efficient solution for stance labeling.